BhardwajKiran/Python-Data-Analysis-Project/README.md

 This project presents a detailed analysis of a Netflix-style movie dataset to uncover trends in genres, popularity, and production patterns.
 The objective is to explore what kinds of movies and shows are most frequent, most liked, and how they are distributed over time and geography.

----

-## 📂 Dataset

-- Contains metadata for thousands of Netflix titles including genres, popularity, ratings, and release years.

----

 ## 🎯 Objectives